What is IWCA

 Jackson Family Wines is a family-owned wine company with a penchant for exploration.
 Founder Jess Jackson placed his faith in farming and a meticulous expression of wine with his first landscape-changing vintage in 1982, an ethos that chairman and proprietor Barbara Banke, the Jackson family and the company’s employees continue to uphold to this day.
 The family’s collection of 40 wineries span significant winegrowing regions across the globe, from California, Oregon, France and Italy in the northern hemisphere, to Australia, Chile and South Africa in the southern half of the globe.
 Artisan winemaking underscores a steadfast commitment to making exceptional wines in the most responsible manner.
 The Jackson family’s focus on vineyard ownership remains key to consistent high quality and environmental stewardship for future generations.Visit website

-Any winery having applied to join IWCA and having provided documentation that has been verified to comply with the IWCA entry requirements will be able to become an IWCA Member once the founding members accept its candidature.
+Any winery having applied to join IWCA, and having proven themselves compliant with the IWCA entry requirements, will be able to become either a GOLD or SILVER level IWCA Member upon approval by the IWCA Selection Committee.

 Friends of IWCA